kyberdrb/Android_tutorials/Android_checklist-post_install_setup/Android_checklist-post_install_setup.md

             - Lockscreen text: <emailova.adresa@provider.domena>
                 - in case of loss
             - hide the wallet icon by disabling
-        - Night light: always enabled with approx. 50% intensity
+        - Night light: always enabled with approx. 50% intensity, or adjust it to your liking
         - Enable Vorschaudisplay/Always-On-Display to check time and battery charge without pressing the power button when the phone is locked to reduce the usage of hardware
             - Settings: disable `Animated background`
+        - Prevent flickering: Enabled
     1. Privacy/Datenschutz
         - Enable location history as a help at searching for the phone when it gets lost: Google Location history/Google-Standortverlauf -> Activate
             - https://duckduckgo.com/?q=google+location+history&ia=web